rahilvirani/installerator/README.md

 I really miss this when I don't have it.
 Saves lots of time.
 Applications->ShiftIt Check open at login.

 -- congrats!

+### TODO

+cx toolbelt installation
+  you can find it in the installerator recipes folder. copy it to /user/local/bin